ArtisanMobile/devdocs/_posts/2014-07-23-getting-started-with-hybrid-sdk.md

 <script type="text/javascript" src="https://cdn-api.artisantools.com/1.4/ArtisanSDK-min.js"></script>
 {% endhighlight %}

 This will import the Artisan Javascript API into the page and will enable all of the methods defined in the [Javascript API Reference Guide]({% post_url 2014-07-18-hybrid-sdk-reference-guide %}).
-Your controller must implement the
+Your view controller must implement the UIWebViewDelegate protocol.

 {% highlight html %}
 @interface ViewController : UIViewController <UIWebViewDelegate> {